Calculating With Dates and Times

 - Experiment with some additional formulas: in A4 enter =A3*24 to calculate the hours, in A5 enter =A4*60 for the minutes, and in A6 enter =A5*60 for seconds.
 Press the Enter key after each formula.

 The time since your date of birth will be calculated and displayed in the various units.
 The values are calculated as of the exact moment when you entered the last formula and pressed the Enter key.
 This value is not automatically updated, although "Now" continuously changes.
-In the Tools menu, the menu item Cell Contents - AutoCalculate is normally active; however, automatic calculation does not apply to the function NOW.
+In the Data menu, the menu item Calculate - AutoCalculate is normally active; however, automatic calculation does not apply to the function NOW.
 This ensures that your computer is not solely occupied with updating the sheet.